Starting a Restaurant, Bar or Coffee Shop in Alberta

 Additional resources which may help restaurant/bar/coffee shop owners include, but are not limited to:

 You may find books, magazines and other relevant print material at The Business Link Business Service Centre and/or business service organizations in your community that provide business information.
 Contact The Business Link Business Service Centre for the location nearest you.
-The Business Link library catalogue is online.

 Canadian Food Inspection Agency - Bureau of Food Safety and Consumer Protection - Information for Restauranteurs and Food Service Operators— this information is an aid in interpreting the requirements of Section 5 of the federal Food and Drugs Act, and other federal legislation which impacts on the advertising and labelling of food.